Axial spondyloarthritis: Classification

 Synonym for ankylosing spondylitis.
 This class is termed radiographic axial spondyloarthritis due to the unambiguous diagnosis through radiographic changes in the sacroiliac joints and/or spine.

 Signs and symptoms

 Axial spondyloarthritis is predominantly marked by inflammatory pain and/or stiffness affecting the lower back, hips and/or buttocks.
 The side affected may alternate.
 Some may also experience symptoms in the eyes, rib cage, shoulders or cervical spine or neck as well.
+In women, radial axial spondyloarthritis often initially presents as fibromyalgia, enthesitis, peripheral arthritis, and general widespread pain.
 Inflammatory back pain tends to come on gradually, become worse at night or after periods of rest (such as in the morning after waking up) and improve after exercise or the use of anti-inflammatory medications such as ibuprofen.
 People with axial spondyloarthritis may experience alternating periods of remission and flare-ups.

 It is recommended that patients be formally evaluated for axial spondyloarthritis if they complain of inflammatory back pain and stiffness lasting at least three months, particularly if they are under the age of 45 and/or have a family history of the disease.